This document describes how to install and use the supplemental OpenEXR Alpha plug-in.

 Installing the OpenEXR Alpha plug-in requires local administration rights.
 If you use Mac OS, Windows Vista, or Windows 7, the operating system prompts you to enter the name and password of an administrator user account.
 If you use Windows XP, log in to your computer using a local administrator account before you begin.

 Windows users: Some of the steps in this TechNote list files by their full filename, which includes filename extensions (for example, OpenEXR Alpha.8bi).
 On Windows, filename extensions for known file types are not visible by default.
 To make filename extensions visible, do the following:

 Windows users: Some of the steps in this document require that you determine whether you are using a 32-bit or 64-bit edition of Windows.
 To determine which system type you have, see Determine whether your computer is running a 32-bit or a 64-bit edition of Windows.

 On Windows, the OpenEXR Alpha plug-in is not compatible with versions of Photoshop earlier than Photoshop CS5.
 It does not load in Photoshop CS3 or CS4.

 On Mac OS, the OpenEXR Alpha plug-in does not load on PPC machines.

-To install the OpenEXR Alpha plug-in by downloading an update from the Adobe website:
+Install the OpenEXR Alpha plug-in for Photoshop CS5 on Mac or Windows (download update from the Adobe website)

 - Windows 32-bit: Drag OpenEXR Alpha.8bi from the Win32 folder to /Program Files/Adobe/Adobe Photoshop CS5/Plug-ins/File Formats folder.